News

 As the Strait of Hormuz situation evolves, reactive tracking is not enough.
 Shippers and forwarders need early signals on vessel deviations, port congestion risk, and transit-time impacts before delays materialize.

-Portcast provides real-time container tracking, predictive ETAs, and port congestion intelligence to help teams assess exposure and act faster during disruptions, such as the ongoing Hormuz shipping disruption.
+Portcast provides real-time container tracking, predictive ETAs, and port congestion insights to help teams assess exposure and act faster during disruptions, such as the ongoing Hormuz shipping disruption.

 How Portcast Customers Manage Such Disruption Risk